MicrosoftDocs/power-platform/power-virtual-agents/preview/quickstart.md

 ## Create a bot

 Power Virtual Agents now has an app-level home page that isn't specific to any bot.
-On this page you can create a new bot, view a list of recent bots that you've accessed, and learning resources like videos, documentation resources, and learning paths.
+On this page you can create a new bot, view a list of recent bots that you've accessed, and access learning resources, such as videos, documentation, and learning paths.

 :::image type="content" source="media/quickstart/new-bot1.png" alt-text="Screenshot of the app-level home page.":::

-1. In the side navigation, select **Create**, or select **Home** and then select **Create a bot**.
+1. In the side navigation, select **Create** (**+**); or, select **Home**, then **+ Create a bot**.

 1. Select **Try the unified canvas (preview)** to create a preview bot.